dpami507/Awesome-GameDev-Tools/README.md

 # Game Dev Career Pathways

+### Game Programmer:
-Game Programmer: Game programmers develop software and engines for games and create prototypes for games.
+Game programmers develop software and engines for games and create prototypes for games.
   - AI Programmer
       - Focuses on the programming behind the movement and actions of Non-Player-Character behavior.
       - Machine Language Engineer: Focused on designing and implementing machine learning applications.
       - Prompt Engineer: Prompt engineers get generative AI applications to output a specific output.
       - AI Developer:  An AI developer incorporates AI functionality into software applications.

-  - Graphics Programmer:
+  - Graphics Programmer
       - Graphics Programmers specialize in writing software that generates the visual elements of a game
       - Front-end developer: Builds the front-end of websites and web applications, this is the part users see and interact with.
       - Rendering Engineer: They implement rendering technology on multiple platforms and are involved in architectural design.